Mark Bryant on how French cartoonists of the 1870s responded to national humiliation at the hands of a beligerent Prussia.

 Richard Cavendish remembers the birth of Birth of the First Earl of Clarendon on February 18, 1609.

-Richard Cavendish remembers the infamous mafia massacre of February 14th, 1929.
+An infamous mafia massacre occurred on 14 February 1929.

 The Turkish government’s plans to flood two ancient towns with the reservoirs created by two dams are being fiercely resisted – but time is rapidly running out, as Pinar Sevinclidir reports.